ibtihel-dhaouadi/food-security-sentiment-analysis/README.md

 If this project sparks your interest, don’t hesitate to drop a ⭐ and reach out with your ideas or questions — I’m all ears! 👂🔥

-You can also visit my 🧑‍💻 [GitHub](https://github.com/ibtihel-dhaouadi) profile or 🏆 [Kaggle](https://www.kaggle.com/dhaouadiibtihel98) profile for more projects
+You can also visit my 🧑‍💻 [GitHub](https://github.com/ibtihel-dhaouadi) profile or 🏆 [Kaggle](https://www.kaggle.com/dhaouadiibtihel98) profile for more projects.

 ---